luke-beep/all-about-windows/README.md

-1. Enable XMP or DOCP.
+1. Enable XMP or DOCP or EXPO.
 This will enable the RAM to run at a higher speed.
 This will increase performance.
 2. Enable UEFI.
 This will enable your system to run at 64-bit speed and support TPM.
 This could increase performance.

  **Memory Tweaks:**